FelixOnline/v2/content/articles/2011-2-3-interview-with-deputy-president-welfare-charlotte-ivison.md

 subtitle: >
   "Make sure that you actually care about student welfare or you’ll end up being bored"
 date: "2011-02-03 19:42:57 +0000"

 # Attributes from Felix Online V1
 id: "723"
 old_path: /news/723/interview-with-deputy-president-welfare-charlotte-ivison-
 aliases:
  - /news/723/interview-with-deputy-president-welfare-charlotte-ivison-
+imported: true
+comments:
+ - The one time I came into contact with Ms Ivison she seemed far far more interested in not steping on toes than protecting students which is typical of our goodfornoting union

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true